nonsequitur/smex/README.markdown

 Smex keeps a file to save its state betweens Emacs sessions.
 The default path is "~/.smex-items"; you can change it by setting the variable `smex-save-file`.

-### Cache maintenance
-To guarantee snappiness, Smex maintains command caches - which, unfortunately, can not be automatically refreshed when new commands are defined (or unloaded).

-Run `smex-update-and-run` to update and invoke Smex, e.g. to access commands of a library you have just loaded.

-Additionally, you can teach Smex to update its caches after Emacs has been idle for 60 seconds: `(smex-auto-update)`.
-(Provide an integer argument for a custom time period in seconds.)

 ### History
 Set `smex-history-length` to change the number of recent commands that